 Carastelec, a village first mentioned in 1241, is today part of Sălaj County.
 It was a parish in the Diocese of Oradea (Division of Şimleul Silvaniei).
 The first written reference to this church goes all the way back to the 17th Century when Princess Zsófia Báthori, wife of Prince György Rákóczi II, owned forests and vineyards near to those of the church.
 In 1650, Princess Zsófia Báthori rebuilt this church.
 In order to provide support for it, she donated some forests and vineyards, as well as her own castle to the vicar to accommodate his family.
 This was, therefore, the first document to prove the presence of vineyards here.

-Crișana Region, which is one of the oldest wine producing regions in Transylvania, close to Măgura Şimleului Mountain, a crystalline island in North-West part of Transylvania.
-The region of Carastelec, marked by this Mountain, has a particular soil - clay and mica - from which grapes can extract minerals required to make elegant and sophisticated wines full of fineness, fresh and fruity, typical of the varieties cultivated here.
-This south-facing “natural amphitheater” near the village, on the top of a slope, is a real “treasure” hill with a specific microclimate designated by Tibor Gál senior in 2004, an internationally recognized oenologist.
+Crișana Region is one of the oldest wine-producing regions in Transylvania, close to Măgura Şimleului Mountain, also called "the crystalline island of Transylvania".
+Carastelec village, marked by this Mountain, has a particular soil - clay and mica - from which grapes can extract minerals required to make elegant and sophisticated wines.
+The south-facing "natural amphitheatre" above the village is a real "grand cru" with a specific microclimate designated by Tibor Gál senior in 2004, an internationally recognized oenologist.
 These parcels were selected and then planted deliberately as a sparkling wine vineyard.

 As with the selection of the site, all decisions have been and continue to be taken with the same thoroughness every day and always the aim of obtaining high-quality products.

-Almost half of our slopes are covered with Pinot Noir.
-Although Transylvania is located along a parallel that is favourable to white grape varieties, Pinot Noir, one of the oldest varieties, of over 1,000 years old, really likes this colder climate which enriches the wine with an abundant bouquet and an elegant style.
-Pinot Noir is used both for sparkling wines and semi-sparkling wines, and for still red wine maturated in oak barrels.
+The Pinot Noir variety makes up nearly half of the plantation.
+Although Transylvania is located along a parallel that is favourable to white grape varieties, Pinot Noir likes this cool climate which enriches the wine with an abundant bouquet and an elegant style.
+Pinot Noir is used both for sparkling wines and semi-sparkling wines and for still red wine maturated in oak barrels.

-Winery visits should be booked 3-15 days in advance.
-The winery tour and tasting take approximately 2 hours.
+Wine tasting should be booked 3-15 days in advance.
+Tour and tasting take approximately 2 hours.